Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Rokul Kaz | Trident (Attunement II)

-A creature attuned to this weapon gains a +2 bonus to attack and damage rolls made with this magic weapon.
+A creature attuned to this weapon gains a +2 bonus to attack and damage rolls made with this weapon.
+A target hit with this weapon takes an additional 1d6 lightning damage.

 Whenever you flourish with this weapon, you can spend the flourish to try to strike fear into the creature.
 The target must make a DC 15 Wisdom saving throw or become Frightened of the wielder for 1 minute.
 On a success, they are immune to being Frightened by this effect for the next 24 hours.